HorizenOfficial/nodetracker/README.md

    2. Remove 'testnet=1' from your zen.conf
    3. Start zend and let it sync with the main blockchain.
    4. Adjust steps as needed if using monitoring applications.
+   5. Optional: delete the .zen/testnet3 folder to save space

    #### Create a z_address for the challenges
    1. Run: zen-cli z_getnewaddress
    2. Send 1 ZEN split into 4 to 5 separate transactions to that address.
+   3. Optional: this version checks for multiple z_addresses.
+Create one or more additional and split the 1 ZEN across them.

    #### Prepare a stake address
    It is suggested a stake address exists that does not reside on the node.
    1. Identify your stake address or create one in a wallet.
 It must contain at least 42 ZEN.

   #### Check the version of nodejs
-  Run: node -v
+   1. Run: node -v

-  Suggested version is 8.9.x since it will have long term support.
+   - Suggested version is 8.9.x since it will have long term support.
-  To change: sudo n 8.9
+   To change run: sudo n 8.9

    #### Update secnodetracker
   1. Stop the tracker application.